Today I’m bringing back a popular post from last year, our Front Porch Privacy Screen, but showing you more detail of the process.

 Don’t forget to pin for later:

-Another great idea to camouflage the view by the front door, if you have the same situation as us, would be to plant an entire vertical garden using soda bottles and aircraft cable.
-I did the one shown below indoors for my kitchen, but it would look fantastic as a privacy screen outdoors too!
-You could stagger 3 or more columns side-by-side for better privacy.
-Click here for the full tutorial on how to make a vertical garden using soda bottles.
+Another great idea to camouflage the view by the front door would be to plant an entire vertical garden.
+Use soda bottles and aircraft cable, like the one shown below in the video for our kitchen.
+It would look fantastic as a privacy screen outdoors by staggering 3 or more columns side-by-side for better coverage.
+Below is a super quick video of just how easy a vertical garden is to make or click for the full tutorial on the soda bottle vertical garden.

-Just before we finished our front yard, hubs and I transformed our backyard too.
+Before we finished our front yard, Hubs and I transformed our backyard too.
 It went from this sad bit of landscaping done by the previous owners…